adhall13/pwn.college_Anuhya/ComprehendingCommands.md

 # Listing Files
-The challenge asks to find the randomly named executable placed in /challenge
+The challenge asks to find the randomly named executable placed in `/challenge`

 ## The Solve
+Run `ls /challenge` to see the directory contents — in this case, it prints `12125-renamed-run-15514 DESCRIPTION.md`.
+List the specific file with `ls /challenge/12125-renamed-run-15514` to confirm its presence, then execute it by running `/challenge/12125-renamed-run-15514`

 code:
 ```